mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 ## defender vs attacker principles
 1. the defender must defend all points; the attacker can choose the weakest point
 2. the defender can defend only against known attacks; the attacker can probe for unknown vulnerabilities
-3. the defender must be constantly viligant; the attacker can strike at will
+3. the defender must be constantly vigilant; the attacker can strike at will
 4. the defender must play by the rules; the attacker play dirty

 ### defender principles